randym/axlsx/README.md

 **4. Automatic type support: Axlsx will automatically determine the type of data you are generating.
 In this release Float, Integer, String and Time types are automatically identified and serialized to your spreadsheet.

-**5. Automatic column widths: Axlsx will automatically determine the appropriate width for your columns based on the content in the worksheet.
+**5. Automatic and fixed column widths: Axlsx will automatically determine the appropriate width for your columns based on the content in the worksheet, or use any value you specify for the really funky stuff.

 **6. Support for automatically formatted 1904 and 1900 epocs configurable in the workbook.

 **7. Add jpg, gif and png images to worksheets with hyperlinks

-**8. Refernce cells in your worksheet with "A1" and "A1:D4" style references or from the workbook using "Sheett1!A3:B4" style references
+**8. Reference cells in your worksheet with "A1" and "A1:D4" style references or from the workbook using "Sheett1!A3:B4" style references

-**9. Cell level style overrides for default and customized style object
+**9. Cell level style overrides for default and customized style objects

 **10. Support for formulas